 - 1. Open Control Center and click Preferences on the left navigation pane. - 2.
-Expand the Logging Options section. - 3.
-Open the Log level drop-down menu and set the log level to Debug.
+Expand the Logging Options section. - Open the Log level drop-down menu and set the log level to Debug.
 Debug generates the most log output.
 Higher levels generate less output.
-You can set the Log level to Disabled to disable logging.

-4. Click location where you want to write the log files.
+You can set the Log level to Disabled to disable logging. - 4.
+Click le to specify a folder location where you want to write the log files.